 If you clicked on this post, it’s probably because you have some interest in starting a blog and learning how to make money blogging.
 And you’ve come to the right place!
 But, I have one warning before I go on — blogging is not a get-rich-quick scheme.

 Sure, I make a really good income right now, but it didn’t start that way.

 Before I was a blogger, I was a high school band teacher who hated my job.
 It wasn’t the kids.
 I was just tired of working 70-80 hours a week on a teacher’s salary, dealing with angry parents, and realizing that teaching would never earn me enough to live the life I wanted.

-So, I buckled down to pay off my student loan debt — living with the in-laws, driving a crappy truck, and just reducing my expenses as much as possible.
+So, I buckled down to pay off my student loan debt — living with the in-laws, driving a crappy truck, side hustling, and just reducing my expenses as much as possible.

 After paying off nearly $40,000 in student loan debt in 18 months, I wrote a Facebook post about my experience, and it went viral-ish.
 Next, I wrote a couple of articles for Medium and eventually started my blog.

 I realized my peers (millennials) needed more personal finance education, motivation, and commiseration.
 I was pretty sure we all felt the same way about student loans.

 All of that led to starting Millennial Money Man.
 And because I was debt-free, I took a wild leap and quit my teaching job after earning just a few bucks from the site.

 But, how did I go from starting my blog to where I am now, a bonafide 7-figure business owner running multiple businesses?

 The simplest explanation is that I identified a need in my audience and filled it through the monetization methods I’m about to cover.